e2tha-e/template-engine-comparison/README.md

 ### Background

 Feplet aims to extend Mustache, but without changing the existing syntax.
 In other words, Mustache code can be dropped into Feplet without modification.
-The extending functionality resembles other, more powerful engines, but as of this writing, no suggestion has been made for a JavaScript template engine that can accept Mustache code without modification, and extend it with the ability to submit data parameters to partials.
+The extending functionality resembles other, more feature-rich engines, but as of this writing, no suggestion has been made for a JavaScript template engine that can accept Mustache code without modification, and extend it with the ability to submit data parameters to partials.